code-423n4/2024-03-zksync/docs/zkSync Era/Smart contract Section/Handling L1→L2 ops on zkSync.md

 ## Initiation

-A new priority operation can be appended by calling the [requestL2Transaction](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/contracts/ethereum/contracts/zksync/facets/Mailbox.sol#L236) method on L1.
-This method will perform several checks for the transaction, making sure that it is processable and provides enough fee to compensate the operator for this transaction.
-Then, this transaction will be [appended](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/contracts/ethereum/contracts/zksync/facets/Mailbox.sol#L369C1-L369C1) to the priority queue.
+A new priority operation can be appended by calling the [requestL2TransactionDirect](https://github.com/code-423n4/2024-03-zksync/blob/main/code/contracts/ethereum/contracts/bridgehub/Bridgehub.sol#L197) or [requestL2TransactionTwoBridges](https://github.com/code-423n4/2024-03-zksync/blob/main/code/contracts/ethereum/contracts/bridgehub/Bridgehub.sol#L242) methods on `BridgeHub` smart contract. `BridgeHub` will forward funds to the `SharedBridge` and send transaction request to the specified state transition contract (selected by the chainID).
+State transition contract will perform several checks for the transaction, making sure that it is processable and provides enough fee to compensate the operator for this transaction.
+Then, this transaction will be [appended](https://github.com/code-423n4/2024-03-zksync/blob/main/code/contracts/ethereum/contracts/state-transition/chain-deps/facets/Mailbox.sol#L346) to the priority queue.

+TODO: describes the differences between `requestL2TransactionDirect` and `requestL2TransactionTwoBridges`.

 ## Bootloader

 Whenever an operator sees a priority operation, it can include the transaction into the batch.
 While for normal L2 transaction the account abstraction protocol will ensure that the `msg.sender` has indeed agreed to start a transaction out of this name, for L1→L2 transactions there is no signature verification.
-In order to verify that the operator includes only transactions that were indeed requested on L1, the bootloader [maintains](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/system-contracts/bootloader/bootloader.yul#L970) two variables:
+In order to verify that the operator includes only transactions that were indeed requested on L1, the bootloader [maintains](https://github.com/code-423n4/2024-03-zksync/blob/main/code/system-contracts/bootloader/bootloader.yul#L1056) two variables:

 - `numberOfPriorityTransactions` (maintained at `PRIORITY_TXS_L1_DATA_BEGIN_BYTE` of bootloader memory)
 - `priorityOperationsRollingHash` (maintained at `PRIORITY_TXS_L1_DATA_BEGIN_BYTE + 32` of the bootloader memory)

 Whenever a priority transaction is processed, the `numberOfPriorityTransactions` gets incremented by 1, while `priorityOperationsRollingHash` is assigned to `keccak256(priorityOperationsRollingHash, processedPriorityOpHash)`, where `processedPriorityOpHash` is the hash of the priority operations that has been just processed.

-Also, for each priority transaction, we [emit](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/system-contracts/bootloader/bootloader.yul#L966) a user L2→L1 log with its hash and result, which basically means that it will get Merklized and users will be able to prove on L1 that a certain priority transaction has succeeded or failed (which can be helpful to reclaim your funds from bridges if the L2 part of the deposit has failed).
+Also, for each priority transaction, we [emit](https://github.com/code-423n4/2024-03-zksync/blob/main/code/system-contracts/bootloader/bootloader.yul#L1052) a user L2→L1 log with its hash and result, which basically means that it will get Merklized and users will be able to prove on L1 that a certain priority transaction has succeeded or failed (which can be helpful to reclaim your funds from bridges if the L2 part of the deposit has failed).

-Then, at the end of the batch, we [submit](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/system-contracts/bootloader/bootloader.yul#L3819) and 2 L2→L1 log system log with these values.
+Then, at the end of the batch, we [submit](https://github.com/code-423n4/2024-03-zksync/blob/main/code/system-contracts/bootloader/bootloader.yul#L3870) 2 L2→L1 log system log with these values.

 ## Batch commit

-During block commit, the contract will remember those values, but not validate them in any way.
+During batch commit, the contract will remember those values, but not validate them in any way.

 ## Batch execution

-During batch execution, we would pop `numberOfPriorityTransactions` from the top of priority queue and [verify](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/contracts/ethereum/contracts/zksync/facets/Executor.sol#L282) that their rolling hash does indeed equal to `priorityOperationsRollingHash`.
+During batch execution, we would pop `numberOfPriorityTransactions` from the top of priority queue and [verify](https://github.com/code-423n4/2024-03-zksync/blob/main/code/contracts/ethereum/contracts/state-transition/chain-deps/facets/Executor.sol#L325) that their rolling hash does indeed equal to `priorityOperationsRollingHash`.

 # Upgrade transactions

 ## Initiation

 Upgrade transactions can only be created during a system upgrade.
-It is done if the `DiamondProxy` delegatecalls to the implementation that manually puts this transaction into the storage of the DiamondProxy.
+It is done if the `DiamondProxy` delegatecalls to the implementation that manually puts this transaction into the storage of the DiamondProxy, this could happen on calling [upgradeChainFromVersion](https://github.com/code-423n4/2024-03-zksync/blob/main/code/contracts/ethereum/contracts/state-transition/chain-deps/facets/Admin.sol#L94) on the State Transition contract.
 Note, that since it happens during the upgrade, there is no “real” checks on the structure of this transaction.
-We do have [some validation](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/contracts/ethereum/contracts/upgrades/BaseZkSyncUpgrade.sol#L175), but it is purely on the side of the implementation which the `DiamondProxy` delegatecalls to and so may be lifted if the implementation is changed.
+We do have [some validation](https://github.com/code-423n4/2024-03-zksync/blob/main/code/contracts/ethereum/contracts/upgrades/BaseZkSyncUpgrade.sol#L194), but it is purely on the side of the implementation which the `DiamondProxy` delegatecalls to and so may be lifted if the implementation is changed.

-The hash of the currently required upgrade transaction is [stored](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/contracts/ethereum/contracts/zksync/Storage.sol#L138) under `l2SystemContractsUpgradeTxHash`.
+The hash of the currently required upgrade transaction is [stored](https://github.com/code-423n4/2024-03-zksync/blob/main/code/contracts/ethereum/contracts/state-transition/chain-deps/ZkSyncStateTransitionStorage.sol#L125) under `l2SystemContractsUpgradeTxHash`.

-We will also track the batch where the upgrade has been committed in the `l2SystemContractsUpgradeBatchNumber` [variable](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/contracts/ethereum/contracts/zksync/Storage.sol#L141).
+We will also track the batch where the upgrade has been committed in the `l2SystemContractsUpgradeBatchNumber` [variable](https://github.com/code-423n4/2024-03-zksync/blob/main/code/contracts/ethereum/contracts/state-transition/chain-deps/ZkSyncStateTransitionStorage.sol#L128).

 We can not support multiple upgrades in parallel, i.e. the next upgrade should start only after the previous one has been complete.